sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Methods/topic-sqrt2-1-using-methods.rst

 simulations that depend on randomly generating possible outcomes.

-For some applications you may need to use other, more special purpose sources of randomness but for simple cases, ``Math.random`` is just the thing so it’s handy to know a few recipes for generating various kinds of random numbers starting from the random output of ``Math.random``.
+For some applications you may need to use other, more special purpose sources of randomness but for simple cases, ``Math.random`` is just the thing, so it’s handy to know a few recipes for generating various kinds of random numbers starting from the random output of ``Math.random``.

 Before we start, let’s introduce one very handy bit of terminology that you may or may not have heard of before.
 When we talk about ranges of numbers sometimes we need to be precise about whether the ends of the range are part of the range.
-For example, ``Math.random`` returns a number between 0 and 1, but does that mean it can return exactly 0?
-Or exactly 1?
-As it turns out it can return 0 but never returns 1.
+For example, ``Math.random`` returns a number between 0.0 and 1.0, but does that mean it can return exactly 0.0?
+Or exactly 1.0?
+As it turns out it can return 0.0 but never returns 1.0.

-When we need to be precise about this we’d say that it returns a number between 0, *inclusive*, and 1, *exclusive*, meaning *include* 0 but *exclude* 1.
+When we need to be precise about this we’d say that it returns a number between 0.0, *inclusive*, and 1.0, *exclusive*, meaning *include* 0.0 but *exclude* 1.0.
 Lots of ranges in Java are expressed this way, as you’ll see later on with an inclusive bottom and an exclusive top.

 With that out of the way, let’s take a look at the values we get from just calling ``Math.random``: